smartparam/smartparam.github.io/getting-started.md

 Sample parameter is one-to-one SmartParam representation of parameter presented on [home page](/what-is-smartparam.html).

-First part of a SmartParam serialized parameter file is parameter **metadata** (header).
-It is written in JSON, each line preceded by comment char **\#**.
-Last line of metadata configuration should contain double comment char to mark the end of JSON input.
+First part of a SmartParam serialized parameter file is parameter **metadata** (header), written in JSON.
 Quick explanation of metadata fields:

 * name - repository-wide unique identifier of parameter, used to access it from application
 * inputLevels - number of levels, that should be matched against queries